no-stack-dub-sack/basic-immutable/README.md

 # easy-immutable

 ### About
-A light-weight, single-dependency, TypeScript compatible, immutability library for JavaScript for immutably creating backwards compatible objects and arrays, with a few extra features, just for fun.
+An unsophisticated, light-weight, TypeScript compatible immutability library for creating backwards JavaScript compatible objects and arrays, with a few extra features, just for fun.
 Under the hood, this library is really just an immutable extension of lodash; thrown together quickly and easily; nothing too fancy here :smile:

 Pass your data structure to `Immutable()` and call `toJS()` to transform them back into POJO (plain-old JavaScript objects).
 Full list of methods below.